akilahjahin/Java_Project_Team_Fusion_Mp3_MusicPlayer/README.md

 # Java_Project_Team_Fusion_MP3_MusicPlayer
 **See the    '  _NOTE_  '   &nbsp;&nbsp;&nbsp; & &nbsp;&nbsp;&nbsp;   '  _Instructions for observing codes and contributions_  '<br>scrolling downward at the end of the README.md file &nbsp;&nbsp;&nbsp; _(i.e. at the bottom of this page)_**
 ## Project Overview
-Team Fusion's &nbsp;**Tune Trip MP3 Music Player**&nbsp; is an MP3 Music Player app, in desktop that helps
+Team Fusion's &nbsp;**Tune Trip MP3 Music Player**&nbsp; is an MP3 Music Player app, in desktop that gives an easy and enjoyable experience of listening to the MP3 musics in PCs.

 ## Features
 - **Load Song**